 Have you noticed how often fantasy and science fiction - speculative fiction - comes in fat trilogies?
 And how historical fiction is a bit that way inclined as well?
 That's partly because of the need for what spec fickers (rightly) call "world-building" and hist fickers (less wisely) call "the researched stuff".
 That's not just about the politics or logistics of two kingdoms being at war, or their technology, food or writing systems; it's also about the manners and mores of the inhabitants, the traditions, the religions, what the radicals are trying to make happen, gender relationships, psychotropic substances, and so on.

-But Bradbury hasn't said, "The artist learns to leave everything out"; what we must learn is to know what the reader can and can't do without, in order to create the world for themselves.
-The art is in picking which glimpses you offer the reader of those other streets, that religion, those garments and guns.
-That almost certainly means you imagining or researching an awful lot more than ends up on the page, and then picking which bits of your material will have the best and strongest effect, while taking up the least space on the page.
-For more on how to pick the details that are evocative, without slowing up the story, click here.
-And finding the right kind of feedback and beta-readers is the way to grow the judgement of what to leave out, and the confidence to do it.
+That almost certainly means you imagining or researching an awful lot more than ends up on the page, and only then picking which bits of your material will have the best and strongest effect, while taking up the least space on the page.
+In Yours To Remember, I thought about more on how to let those bits of data compost down into your work, and for more on how to pick the details that are evocative, without slowing up the story, click here.
+And finding the right kind of feedback and beta-readers is the way to grow your own judgement of what to leave out, and the confidence to do it.

-But all maps are selective: all mapmakers take decisions about what to include and how to show it.
-As important as learning what to leave out, is learning to forgive your (nearly) finished novel for all the things it's never going to include: for all the things it could have been, for all the roads you could have taken this project down and didn't, because you chose to go another way.
-Unless you're utterly incompetent and have no capacity at all to change how you write something, there will always be other ways you could write it.
+So, although it's important to learn what to leave out, it's just as important to learn to forgive your (nearly) finished novel for all the things it's never going to include: for all the things it could have been, for all the roads you could have taken this project down and didn't, because you chose to go another way.
+Unless you're utterly incompetent and have no capacity at all to change how you write something, there will always be other ways you could have written it.
 There is no such thing as a perfect novel in the absolute sense: there will always be avenues/heresies/weapons-stores you could write, which might be just as good, in a different way - but you've decided not to.
 So be it.